wanthalf/wFocuser/README.md

 You may need to turn 12V off to reprogram chip.
 Speed is 115200.
 Sometimes you might need to remove the chip from PCB before re-programming new firmware.
 Remember to remove WIFI library as instructed in PDF when programming ESP32.

-# ESP8266 ISSUES
-One chip I have boots fine.
-Another chip will not boot properly from 12V only.
-I need to plug in USB cable, press reset then turn on 12V for it to boot correctly.
-ESP8266 Arduino lib 2.2.0 does not work with this chip either.